Hello, Fellow Human.

 You say you’re an author.
 Have you had any books published?

-Yes, I’ve had two books published.
+Yes.
+To date, I’ve had two books published.
 One is a collection of personal essays called I Hope There’s Pie.
 I wrote much of it when I was 22 years old, and I don’t suggest adding it to your collection.
 The writing is sloppy and many of the stories are disjointed.
 Whenever I go back and skim through it, I cringe a little.
 Quite frankly, I’m surprised it ever saw the light of day.
-However, if you’re interested in reading about my childhood cat or my experience at a Jewish summer camp, you can probably purchase the book here.
+However, if you’re interested in reading about my childhood cat or my experience at a Jewish summer camp, you might be able to purchase the book here.
 Shit, maybe it’ll become a cult classic or something.